 - In Nomine allows human servants as well as the angels and demons.

-- Warhammer 40000 takes this trope, like everything, Up to Eleven.
-The priests are genetically enhanced Super Soldiers in Power Armor, the Nuns also wear Power Armor and mainly use fire weapons and the interstellar Inquisition hunts demons, aliens and heretics and dooms whole planets for the suspicision of heresy.
+- Warhammer 40,000: The priests are genetically enhanced Super Soldiers in Power Armor, the Nuns also wear Power Armor and mainly use fire weapons and the interstellar Inquisition hunts demons, aliens and heretics and dooms whole planets for the suspicision of heresy.
 While the actual religion is not neccessarily Catholicism, most elements common to it and the style of buildings fit the bill.